Spiced Apple Crisp with Brown Butter Topping

 Instructions

-- Preheat oven & Toast Nuts: Preheat oven to 350°F. Lightly grease a 9×13-inch baking pan and set aside.
+• Preheat oven & Toast Nuts: Preheat oven to 350°F. Lightly grease a 9x13-inch baking pan and set aside.
 Toast your pecans now if they aren't already!
 7-8 minutes at 350° usually does it or you can throw them in the oven while it preheats and take it out when it smells nutty & they are golden (but not burnt).

-- Make filling: In a large bowl, mix apples, ¼ cup maple syrup & spices (2 tsp ground cinnamon, 1 tsp ground ginger, ¼ tsp salt, ⅛ tsp black pepper) together until evenly coated.
-In a small dish or bowl add the 2 & ½ tbsp cornstarch and mix with a small bit of water until dissolved.
+• Make filling: In a large bowl, mix apples, ¼ cup maple syrup & spices (2 teaspoon ground cinnamon, 1 teaspoon ground ginger, ¼ teaspoon salt, ⅛ teaspoon black pepper) together until evenly coated.
+In a small dish or bowl add the 2 & ½ tablespoon cornstarch and mix with a small bit of water until dissolved.
 Dump over apple filling ingredients & toss to coat.
 Pour apples & whatever is left over in the bowl into your prepared baking pan.

-- Make the topping: Mix all dry ingredients together in a medium bowl (3/4 cup brown sugar, 1 cup rolled oats, ¾ cup all purpose flour, 1½ tsp cinnamon, ½ cup chopped pecans) until combined.
+• Make the topping: Mix all dry ingredients together in a medium bowl (¾ cup brown sugar, 1 cup rolled oats, ¾ cup all purpose flour, 1½ teaspoon cinnamon, ½ cup chopped pecans) until combined.
 Pour in the browned butter and mix until completely combined and no dry bits remain.
 It’s a little bit more dry than wet sand.
 Sprinkle over the top of the apple filling.